bashlund/riotjs-simple-router/README.md

 Sub routes can be registered by setting the base field.

-Technically registering a sub route using the base route argument is the same as registering the full route with base prepended to the registered `match` field in the route object.
+Technically registering a sub route using the base route argument is similar to registering the full route with base prepended to the registered `match` field in the route object.

 There are no real concepts of parent routes and child routes, it is just sugar for when registering a route.